djljr/djljr.com/resources/blog/posts/2017-03-23-open-scad-modeling-text.md

 ---
 # Modeling Text with OpenSCAD

+Once you have a 3d printer for a while, you start getting the itch to create your own objects.
 I've heard some good things about [OnShape], that will likely be the next tool I try out.
 I frequently use [Fusion360], the timeline and user parameters are a good mix of visual design and programatic control.
 However, sometimes I reach for [OpenSCAD].
-For the times when I want to model by writing a program.
+For when I want to model by writing a program.

 ## The Project

 In June 2016 a few coworkers got the idea that we wanted to have a 3d printer in the office.
 We started a kickstarter-like funding campaign to see if there was enough interest to make it happen.
 Long story short, there was.
-We built it and we've had it up and running ever since we built it in July.
-We opted for the [Prusa i3 MK2] since a few of us already experience with one.
-It was a ton of fun to put together and has had a lot of use since then.
+Ordered it, built it and we have had it up and running ever since.
+We opted for the [Prusa i3 MK2] since a few of us already had experience with one.
+It was a ton of fun, I can recommend it for any company with enough technically inclined minds to put it together and keep it going.

 The reason this is relevant is that after our kickstarter style campaign ended, one of the things we promised the "backers" was a plaque with the names of everyone